datadryad/dryad-app/documentation/local_testing_setup.md

 # Setting up local testing

-Running tests locally on a development machine means an easier time writing and developing tests, running an individual test and also not needing to wait for travis.ci to run all tests in order to get results.
+Running tests locally on a development machine means an easier time writing and developing tests, running an individual test and also not needing to wait for GitHub to run all tests in order to get results.

 ## Install MySQL if not installed